cjdbarlow/Part-One/pain.md

 Key definitions:
 * **Pain**
 Pain is an "unpleasant sensory or emotional experience associated with actual or potential tissue damage."
-Pain can be broadly classified by aetiology and chronicity:
+Pain can be broadly classified by:
+  * Aetiology
     * **Nociceptive pain**
       Stimulation of nociceptors by noxious stimuli.
     * **Visceral pain**
     * **Neuropathic pain**
     Nervous system dysfunction.
+  * Duration
+    * Acute pain
+    Pain due to symptoms of current pathology.
     * **Chronic pain**
-    Pain that is no longer due to the initial insult.
+    Pain occurring after the pathological process has resolved.

 * **Hyperalgesia**